spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

   [Add an AWS Account to Palette](https://docs.spectrocloud.com/clusters/public-cloud/aws/add-aws-accounts) guide for instructions.
 - An SSH key available in the region where you plan to deploy the cluster.
-- [Docker Desktop](https://docs.docker.com/get-docker/) installed on your local machine to start the tutorial container.
+- [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/docs/installation) installed on your local
+  machine to start the tutorial container.
-- Basic knowledge of Docker containers and Kubernetes manifest file attributes.
+- Basic knowledge of containers and Kubernetes manifest file attributes.
 Refer to the [Docker Get Started](https://docs.docker.com/get-started/) guide and the [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial to start learning.